DTF and UV printing Applications

 • Ink quality: Higher-grade inks significantly improve resistance to fading or washout.

-• Fabric choice: Synthetic fibers like polyester retain colors better, but cotton-based DTF prints can also last long with the right care.
+• Fabric choice: Polyester retains sublimated color best; cotton-based DTF prints last long with proper adhesive and care.

-• Printer performance: Precision equipment ensures consistent ink application and reduces defects.
+• Printer performance: Precision equipment ensures consistent ink application and reduces production defects.

-• Wash care: Gentle detergents, cold water washing, and air drying can dramatically extend a print’s life.
+• Wash care: Gentle detergents, cold water washing, and air drying dramatically extend a print's life for either method.

 Final Verdict: Which One Lasts Longer?